Updated: Jul 9

 Stinky Beasts A little sleepy now

 The drizzle stopped and the nook lay still and silent.
 Adair lay in the middle looking like a sacrifice taken by the forest, eaten and consumed by the green.
 The light in the forest was ghostly.
 Eyes were watching him.
 Grunts.
 Eyes blinked.
 Grunts.
 The shadows became figures and the figures became visible.
-The figures were a group of wild boars, posturing, physically commanding and plump, wild boars.
+A group of wild boars, posturing, physically commanding and plump.
 Three adults, three teenagers, three sows, three boars, all with long brown bear-like fur, well-worn snouts, fat muscular bodies and French accents.

 What is this then?